-To deactivate the airbag: stationary vehicle, ignition off, push and turn lock 1 to the OFF position.
+To deactivate the airbags: with the vehicle stopped and the ignition off, push and turn lock 1 to the OFF position.

 With the ignition on, you must check

 that the warning light on the display 2 is lit up and, depending on the vehicle, that the message "airbag passenger deactivated" is displayed.